coderefinery/2020-11-17-online/hackmd-day2.md

   - thanks for comment. indeed we would love to also give more advanced concepts but it is a difficult balance but maybe different room distribution could work. but we will over the next workshop days revisit some of the concepts and go more in-depth.

 - ensure some time to discuss the interesting discussion questions on the webpage of the course programme :+1:.
 I'm wondering about many of them. e.g. "Discuss how Git handles conflicts compared to the Google Drive"

+- how can we report typos and/or other things related to the course material webpage.
+    - thanks for asking! you can report typos and any problems as "issues" in the underlying github repositories.
+For git-intro it's here: https://github.com/coderefinery/git-intro
+    - you can create an issue by clicking "Issues" next to "Code" at the top, and then "New Issue"
+    - You can find the underlying github repos by clicking the "fork me on GitHub" banner in the top right corner of the lessons
+        - did as a pull request in the end https://github.com/coderefinery/git-intro/pull/276

+- (no feedback, but question regarding this morning and important for tomorrow i think): can you explain the most important differences between a public or private repository?
+Is it possible to have a public repository, but keep some working material still private for a collaborative working group?
+Thanks!

 :::info
 *Always ask questions at the very bottom of this document, right above this.
 Switch to view mode if you are only watching.*